VZachary13/effective-train/README.md

 ## Usage

-Webpage has several links. if something seems like it should be a link it probably is.<br>
+Webpage has several links.
+If something seems like it should be a link it probably is.<br>
--navigation bar at the top follows you up and down the page for easy access<br>
+-Navigation bar at the top follows you up and down the page for easy access<br>
--buttons on navigation bar allow quick access to the section you want to see<br>
+-Buttons on navigation bar allow quick access to the section you want to see<br>
--project images are also links to the deployed project<br>
+-Project images are also links to the deployed project<br>
--names of popular platforms are links to my profile on those platforms<br>
+-Names of popular platforms are links to my profile on those platforms<br>

 ![Webpage Screenshot](./assets/images/screenshot01.jpg)